NVlabs/FPSci/README.md

 - **Avoid re-compiling whenever experimental condition changes.
 Possibly we can exploit the drag-drop feature of G3D, using an input file.**
     - ~~**Can we change frame rates without re-executing the file?**~~ Yes
 - **Reaction time experiment**
-    - **Implement waiting time based on the truncated exponential distribution**
+    - **Implement waiting time based on the truncated exponential distribution** Joohwan
     - **Pilot run it on various frame rates.
 Make sure data make sense.**
     - **Improve interface to encourage optimal performance (shortest latency)**
-- **Characterize various frame rates in terms of click-photon latency values**
+- **Characterize various frame rates in terms of click-photon latency values** Joohwan
-- **Make sure all experiments run correctly (complete analysis of one pilot run, verify the data make sense)**
 - **Targeting experiment**
     - **Disable view reset.
-Ready state ends when user clicks on the center target**
+Ready state ends when user clicks on the center target** Joohwan
+    - **Pilot run, verify data make sense** Joohwan
 - **Support for input device configuration**
     - **Start with mouse.
 Options.**
         - **1. We enter the 360 distance in a text box.**